Warwick-Allen/essays/Theological Profile/warwick_allen_theological_profile.md

 synthesis of beliefs drawn from multiple Christian traditions.
 The core commitments are:

+1. #### Molinist Arminian Soteriology

+   Emphasising libertarian free will, universal atonement, and prevenient grace.

+2. #### Baptist Ecclesiology and Sacramentology

+   Believers' baptism, regenerate church membership, but with unusually high sacramental theology.

+3. #### Charismatic Pneumatology

+   Normative continuationism with careful biblical testing.

+4. #### Progressive Sanctification

-1. **Molinist Arminian Soteriology** - emphasising libertarian free will, universal atonement, and prevenient grace.
-2. **Baptist Ecclesiology and Sacramentology** - believers' baptism, regenerate church membership, but with unusually high sacramental theology.
-3. **Charismatic Pneumatology** - normative continuationism with careful biblical testing.
-4. **Progressive Sanctification** - rejecting entire sanctification as attainable in this life in favour of asymptotic growth towards holiness.
-5. **Reformed Baptist Anthropology** - corrupted nature without inherited guilt before accountability.
+   Rejecting entire sanctification as attainable in this life in favour of asymptotic growth towards holiness.

+5. #### Reformed Baptist Anthropology

+   Corrupted nature without inherited guilt before accountability.

 This combination places the holder within the **Free Will Baptist** theological stream, with significant charismatic convictions and philosophical